Edited by Sci-Fi Christian and QueenofKlaroline

 "I don't even want to know."
 Tyler started to laugh, the emptiness in his laughter cutting her into millions of little pieces.

-"Caroline," Klaus murmured, his voice soft, his brow furrowed as if her suffering caused him pain.
+"Caroline," Klaus murmured, his voice soft, his brow furrowed like her suffering caused him pain.
 She moved to stand up from the floor and he held out his hand to help her up.

 She ignored the peace offering, stepping away from him and towards her boyfriend.
 "Tyler."
-At her approach, he backed away from her, his face contorted in disgust and a small sob escaped her mouth.
+At her approach, he backed away from her, his face contorted in disgust.
+A small sob escaped her mouth.

 "Get out."
 Klaus stepped in-between them, facing Tyler.
 "You are never to come here again," he murmured in a low, hypnotic tone, using compulsion.